chloe-rachel-csca20/CSCA20-Project/project_report.md

 Though our team  only has two members, we gathered together and decided to keep our first plan in order to make the project a little bit more ambitious.

 One of the member emailed TA for siggestions, we got some very helpful advices.
 However, we still could not get the function work like we want it to be.
 Eventually, we reached out again to Brain.
-Lcuky for us, he gave us a key suggestion and with his idea we got the (temp_avg_temp) ad (get_avg_rain) function work.
+Lucky for us, he gave us a key suggestion of indexing each sublist inside the database list and with his idea we got the (temp_avg_temp) ad (get_avg_rain) function to run successfully.

 Our tutorial is on Wednesday, so we have right amount of time to finish our project as we planned.